Meet Our 2021 Washingtonians of the Year

 Board chair, Clark Enterprises and A. James & Alice B. Clark Foundation

-“Give where you live”—that was James Clark’s motto.
+“Give where you live”—that was A. James Clark’s motto.
 When the Clark Construction magnate died in 2015, he committed more than $1 billion to his long-standing charitable organization, now called the A. James & Alice B. Clark Foundation.
 The huge sum is to be spent down by the end of 2025.

 His daughter, Courtney Clark Pastrick, left a law career to join the foundation in 1987 and has dedicated herself to expanding her parents’ philanthropic legacy—beyond writing a check.
 “I’ve seen organizations excited to get a big grant, but then there was no ability to sustain it.
 That can almost be more damaging,” says Pastrick.
 “One of the best gifts we can give these organizations is to help them become strong organizations.”